Library Research in Psychology

 APA receives many requests from individuals looking for general information on psychological topics.
 These topics include a wide range of issues, from ability tests for employees to research on drugs and the brain, school violence, the impact of AIDS on family members and the ways in which children learn.
 A variety of resources about psychology are available on the Internet or at any library, including books, journals, newspapers, pamphlets and electronic resources.

-Some sources include the Health and Wellness Resource Center, Health Source, Consumer Edition, and Medline or PubMED, an authoritative source produced by the National Library of Medicine.
-Indexes such as the Reader’s Guide to Periodical Literature, may also be available to point you to popular sources of information such as magazines and newspapers.
-Consult your reference librarian for step-by-step instruction.
+You may want to review the following consumer health resources to familiarize yourself with the topic including Health and Wellness Resource Center, Health Source: Consumer Edition, WebMD.
+To consult the resources used by the medical research community, you will be able to access Medline, an abstracts database or PubMED, a database of publicly funded articles.
+These authoritative sources are produced by the U.S. National Library of Medicine.
+Indexes such as the Reader's Guide to Periodical Literature may also be available to point you to popular sources of information such as magazines and newspapers.
+A number of electronic resources may be available to you through your school or public library website; consult your reference librarian for step-by-step instruction.

-Most large newspapers, such as The New York Times, The Washington Post and The Wall Street Journal, publish their own monthly indexes.
-You can also search current issues of major newspapers on the Internet.
+Most large newspapers, such as The New York Times, The Washington Post and The Wall Street Journal are searchable on the Internet.
 Access to an archive of previously published articles may be available for a nominal fee.

-A topic search using one of the well-known Internet search engines, such as Google, Yahoo, or MSN, may also provide access to information from a variety of resources.
+A topic search using one of the well-known Internet search engines, such as Google, Yahoo or Bing may also provide access to information from a variety of resources.
 Specific organizations that publish information on your topic area generally make information available on their website.

-The APA website is also a source for authoritative information and research tools in psychology.
+The American Psychological Association website is also a source for authoritative information and research tools in psychology.
 It also includes topics of interest to a wide audience such as ADHD, bipolar disorder, eating disorders, learning and memory, PTSD, violence and more.

-Most major university libraries provide electronic access to bibliographic and full-text databases produced by the American Psychological Association.
-These resources include PsycINFO®, an abstracts database; PsycARTICLES®, full text of APA journal articles; PsycBOOKS®, full-text books, book chapters, and entries from the Encyclopedia of Psychology; PsycEXTRA®, research from outside the peer-reviewed publication; and PsycCRITIQUES®, a full-text book and film review database.
-These authoritative sources are used by research professionals, clinicians, and mental health professionals worldwide.
+Most major university libraries provide electronic access to bibliographic and full-text databases produced by APA.
+These resources include PsycINFO®, an abstracts database; PsycARTICLES®, full text of APA journal articles; PsycBOOKS®, full-text books, book chapters and entries from the Encyclopedia of Psychology; PsycEXTRA®, research from outside the peer-reviewed publication; PsycCRITIQUES®, a full-text book and film review database; PsycTESTS®, psychological tests, measures, scales, surveys and other assessments; and PsycTHERAPY®, videos featuring therapy demonstration.
+APA also publishes a series of handbooks that provide in-depth information on a number of topics such as research methodologies, and PsycSCAN offers subsets of PsycINFO that provide focused coverage of specific topics.
+These authoritative sources are used by research professionals, clinicians and mental health professionals worldwide.
 Some library catalogs also provide links to the full-text journal articles, and books or book chapters in the databases.

 The databases let you search by general topics or keywords.
 You can consult the Thesaurus of Psychological Index Terms® to find the most current terms in the literature.
 Consult your librarian for more information.